Cheddar-Chunk and Chive Sandwich Bread

 - Turn out the dough and form it into a log about 8 inches long.
 Try to keep most of the chunks of cheese from poking through the dough.
 Place the log, seam-side down, in the prepared bread pan.
 Cover the pan with plastic wrap and set aside to rise until the dough rises slightly about the rim of the pan, about 40 minutes.

-- While the dough is rising, heat the oven to 350°F. Remove the plastic wrap and bake the loaf until it's nicely browned, about 40 minutes.
+- While the dough is rising, preheat the oven to 350°F. Remove the plastic wrap and bake the loaf until it's nicely browned, about 40 minutes.

 - Remove the bread from the pan and let it cool completely on a rack before slicing.